 This course, built in collaboration with Google, covers everything you need to know in order to build a website from scratch.
 You'll learn HTML, CSS and Javascript - the core technologies which power modern websites - and build a website of your own.
 By the end of this course, you'll be able to create interactive, aesthetically pleasing websites for any purpose you can imagine.
 This online class has optional live sessions.
-Prerequisites: CS 100 or CS 104, CS 111 or CS 125, and MATH 115.
+Prerequisites: CS 125 and MATH 115.